fstephany/yogurt/README.md

 # Yogurt, a Pharo toolchain installer

+## Development

+Yogurt uses a README-driven development.
+We write the documentation first and then implement the internal.

+**IN DEVELOPMENT**, I'm learning Rust through this project.
+This is still an early stage :p

+## Description

 Yogurt manages your Pharo VMs and images.
 Its interface is heavily inspired by [rbenv](https://github.com/rbenv/rbenv) and [rustup](https://www.rustup.rs/).
 It's a standalone binary without any external dependencies (i.e., it's super easy to install).